 By Joseph Pisani

-Franchising is a great opportunity for business ownership.
+If one wants to start their own business, a franchise can be a great way to increase their chances for success.
 As a franchisee in a major network, one can expect to benefit from professional marketing, national advertising, specialized training, and centralized purchasing.
-Further, one is more likely to succeed with a well-established franchise than with a non-franchised independent business.
+Further, a small business owner is statistically more likely to succeed with a well-established franchise than with a non-franchised independent business.